sustainable-processes/pura/README.md

 # Subtleties of name resolution

-Molecules will often be referred to with an english name, however, the same molecule can have many different names, and different molecules can have very similar (and sometimes even the same?) name!
+Molecules will often be referred to with an English name, however, the same molecule can have many different names, and different molecules can have very similar (and sometimes even the same?) name!
 As an example, consider these two very similar names that refer to two different molecules:
 - Phenyl acetate is the ester of phenol and acetic acid (CC(=O)Oc1ccccc1)
 - Phenylacetate is an organic compound containing a phenyl functional group and a carboxylic acid functional group (O=C(O)Cc1ccccc1)